Konstantin Lopushansky

-Konstantin Sergeyevich Lopushansky (Константин Сергеевич Лопушанский; born June 12, 1947) is a Soviet and Russian film director, film theorist and author.
+Konstantin Sergeyevich Lopushansky (Константин Сергеевич Лопушанский; born 12 June 1947) is a Soviet and Russian film director, film theorist, and author.
 He is best known for directing the apocalyptic and post-apocalyptic films Dead Man's Letters (1986), A Visitor to a Museum (1989), Russian Symphony (1994), and The Ugly Swans (2006).

-In 1997, Lopushansky was awarded the Honored Artist of the Russian Federation honorary title.
-In 2007, he was awarded the People's Artist of Russia honorary title, the highest Russian civilian honor for performing arts.
+In 1997, Lopushansky was awarded the honorary title of Honoured Artist of the Russian Federation.
+In 2007, he was awarded the title of People's Artist of Russia, the highest civilian honour in Russia for the performing arts.

 Biography

 Early life

-Konstantin Lopushansky was born on June 12, 1947, in Dnipropetrovsk, Ukrainian SSR, and raised in Kazan.
-His mother was Sofia Petrovna Lopushanskaya, who worked as a linguistic professor at Kazan State University and Volgograd State University.
-His father was Sergei Timofeyevich Lopushansky, a front-line soldier who died in 1953 from wounds he sustained in war.
+Konstantin Lopushansky was born on 12 June 1947 in Dnipropetrovsk, Ukrainian SSR, and was raised in Kazan.
+His mother, Sofia Petrovna Lopushanskaya, worked as a linguistics professor at Kazan State University and Volgograd State University.
+His father, Sergei Timofeyevich Lopushansky, was a front-line soldier who died in 1953 from wounds sustained during the war.

 Education and early career

 In 1970, Konstantin Lopushansky graduated from Kazan Conservatory as a violinist, and in 1973 he completed a postgraduate course at Leningrad Conservatory with a Ph.D. thesis in art criticism.
 Afterwards, Lopushansky taught at the Kazan and Leningrad conservatories for several years.
 Lopushansky took higher courses for scriptwriters and film directors from the director's department at the workshop of Emil Loteanu.

 Upon graduating from the directorial courses in 1979, Lopushansky assisted Andrei Tarkovsky in directing the legendary film Stalker, based on the novel Roadside Picnic by Boris Strugatsky.

 Lopushansky's thesis film Solo made in 1980 was about a musician playing his last concert during the Siege of Leningrad.

 Since 1980 Lopushansky has worked as a production director at the Lenfilm cinema studio.